Menu

 2022-2023 Governor Terms of Office

 When I first looked around St Paul's, I was really struck by the value that the school placed on the children's emotional wellbeing.
 I really wanted to be able to do something to ensure those values were maintained and clearly echoed through everything that the school did, and I love how being a Governor enables me to bring my skills and experience from the non-teaching world to help the school to ensure its strategy echoes its values.
-I've also gained a deeper understanding of how the education system works and have found that the skills I have picked up as a Governor and Chair of Governors have had a positive impact on my career development.

 My name is Lisa Wilkins, I am a teacher at the school and the staff representative for the governing body.
 I have been a governor for over 10 years.
 Being the voice of the whole staff is a real privilege and I enjoy representing the strong team that we have here in school.
 Being a governor also gives me an insight into the strategic side of school management and I enjoy learning about how things operate beyond the classroom.